Join Here | Log In

 Importantly, these SPMs are synthesized from the omega-3 fatty acids DHA and EPA, which are quite often lacking in modern diets.

-To be clear, specialized pro-resolving mediators and the active process of resolving inflammation are different than anti-inflammatory drugs or supplements that block inflammation.
-It is also different from antioxidants from foods or supplements.
-While antioxidants and anti-inflammatory supplements can be helpful, they only address half the equation.
+To be clear: Specialized pro-resolving mediators and the active process of resolving inflammation are different from anti-inflammatory drugs or supplements that block inflammation.
+While antioxidants and anti-inflammatory supplements can be helpful, they only address the suppression of inflammation, not the complete resolution and return to health.

-Before we get into the pro-resolving mediators, let’s take a quick trip through the basics of inflammation and talk about a couple of important players here.
+Before we get into the pro-resolving mediators, let’s take a quick trip through the basics of inflammation and talk about a few key players.

 Inflammation: Quick Overview

-The immune system is ready to react when you get a cut, are infected by bad bacteria, or break a bone.
-When an insult happens – a cut, pathogen, or injury – a cascade of inflammatory events is started.
+The immune system is ready to respond when you get a cut, are infected by bad bacteria, or break a bone.

-White blood cells, also called leukocytes, are a type of immune cell that protects the body against invaders.
-White blood cells begin in the bone marrow, derived from hematopoietic stem cells.
-Leukocyte (white blood cell) is a general term.
+White blood cells, also called leukocytes, are a type of immune cell that protects the body from invaders.
+White blood cells (leukocytes) originate in the bone marrow from hematopoietic stem cells.
+Leukocyte is a general term.
 There are specific subtypes of white blood cells, including neutrophils, eosinophils, basophils, lymphocytes, and monocytes (which become macrophages).
-They all have a role in inflammation and protecting your body from infection.
+They all play a role in inflammation and in protecting your body from infection.

-Example time: You get a sliver of wood in your finger.
-It may swell up, be painful, and turn red.
-Pus (which contains a lot of white blood cells) may gather at the site of the sliver.
-You finally get that tiny piece of wood out of your finger, and by the next day, your finger is back to normal – no more redness, swelling, or pain.
+You get a piece of wood stuck in your finger.
+It becomes swollen, painful, and red.
+Pus with lots of white blood cells may collect where the splinter was.
+You eventually get the tiny piece of wood out of your finger, and the next day your finger is back to normal-no more redness, swelling, or pain.

-What happened was the foreign object (the sliver), and bacteria were detected.
-Neutrophils, which are one type of white blood cell, rushed in.
-Inflammatory cytokines were released, causing vasodilation and fluid rushing into the area; more inflammatory cytokines were recruited; mast cells released their mediators; macrophages engulfed the bacteria on the splinter; ROS (reactive oxygen species) produced to kill the bacteria, and then… resolution.
+What happened?
+The foreign object (a sliver of wood), cell damage, and bacteria were detected.
+Neutrophils rushed in and inflammatory cytokines were released, causing vasodilation and fluid to rush into the area.
+More inflammatory cytokines were recruited, mast cells released their mediators, macrophages engulfed the bacteria on the splinter, ROS were produced to kill the bacteria, and then… resolution.
 Back to normal.

-Until recently, scientists didn’t realize that the resolution of inflammation is way more than just the cytokines slipping away and immune system cells retreating.
+Until recently, scientists didn’t realize that the resolution of inflammation was much more than just the cytokines passively slipping away and the immune system cells retreating.

-Chronic inflammation is due to lack of resolution
+Chronic inflammation is due to a lack of resolution

-But why does TNF-alpha stay elevated in RA?
+But why do inflammatory cytokines like TNF-alpha stay elevated in RA?
 One big part of the picture seems to be an inadequate or insufficient resolution of the inflammation.

-As one research study puts it: “While it was previously thought that passive disappearance of proinflammatory factors was sufficient for the cessation of inflammation, it is now known that the resolution of acute inflammation (or inflammation-resolution) is an active and highly coordinated process.
+One study explains: “While it was previously thought that passive disappearance of proinflammatory factors was sufficient for the cessation of inflammation, it is now known that the resolution of acute inflammation (or inflammation-resolution) is an active and highly coordinated process.
 Inflammation resolution is governed by a panoply of endogenous factors that include SPMs, protein/peptide mediators such as annexin A1 and interleukin 10, gases such as carbon monoxide and hydrogen sulfide, and nucleotides such as adenosine and inosine.”[ref].
-(We are sticking to just talking about SPMs here, but keep in mind that as in-depth as SPMs are, there is still more to the topic.)
+(We’ll stick to talking about SPMs here, but keep in mind that as in-depth as SPMs are, there’s more to the topic).

 SPMs (specialized pro-resolving mediators) are not only important in halting the inflammatory response, but they also “orchestrate the clearance of tissue pathogens, dying cells, and debris from the battlefield of infectious inflammation.”[ref]

-In addition to promoting the resolution of inflammation in chronic diseases, these SPMs are also important in turning off the immune response and returning the body to normal after a bacterial, viral, or fungal infection.
+This isn’t just about chronic disease.
+SPMs are also important in turning off the immune response and returning the body to normal after a bacterial, viral, or fungal infection.
 The lack of pro-resolving mediators is thought to be a cause of severe COVID-19 symptoms such as acute respiratory distress syndrome.

-Macrophages are an important player in inflammation.
+Macrophages are important players in inflammation.
 They are a specialized type of leukocyte (white blood cell) that can differentiate into two different forms.

-• The M2 form of macrophages is anti-inflammatory – and a big part of the resolution of inflammation.
+• M2 form: anti-inflammatory – and a big part of the resolution of inflammation.

-The M2 form of macrophages is programmed by the SPMs and cleans up the inflammation – engulfing and removing the leftover inflammatory debris.[ref]
+The M2 form of the macrophage is programmed by the SPMs and cleans up the inflammation – engulfing and removing the remaining inflammatory debris.[ref]

 In all, the resolution of inflammation by SPMs includes:[ref]

-The final point to drive home here: people with chronic inflammatory diseases have lower levels of the SPMs (pro-resolving mediators) that are specific to the resolution of their chronic condition.[ref]
+The final point to drive home here: people with chronic inflammatory diseases have lower pro-resolving mediator levels that are specific to the resolution of their chronic condition.[ref]

 Here is a screenshot from a great Frontiers in Immunology article that sums up the process of resolution of inflammation:

 Lipid is a general term for fats, including the fatty acids that we are familiar with eating (saturated, unsaturated, long chains and short).
-Basically, fatty acids are chains of hydrogens and carbons.
-We categorize them by the bonds, such as all saturated bonds or with an unsaturated bond at a certain spot (e.g., omega-6 or omega-3 polyunsaturated fatty acids).
+Fatty acids are chains of hydrogens and carbons.
+They are categorized by the bonds, such as all saturated bonds or with an unsaturated bond at a certain spot (e.g., omega-6 or omega-3 polyunsaturated fatty acids).

 In addition to being used for creating cellular energy, certain lipids act as signaling molecules, which means that they can bind with a receptor and cause something to happen in a cell.